Safety Data Sheets Give Information On

 Why it matters: These

 properties aren't just data points—they're the foundation for every other section.
-In real terms, the vapor pressure tells you whether workers need ventilation.
+The vapor pressure tells you whether workers need ventilation.
 The flash point determines fire risk.
 The solubility guides spill response.
 When you're comparing two chemicals for a project, Section 9 gives you the hard facts to make an informed decision.

 Section 10: Stability and Reactivity

 Chemical stability.
-Reactivity with water.
+That's why reactivity with water.
 Hazardous decomposition products.
 Conditions to avoid.
 Incompatible materials.

 Why it matters: This section reveals the "silent killers" in your lab or warehouse.
 A chemical that seems inert might explode when heated above 200°C. Another could release toxic gas if it contacts rubber seals.
 Section 10 tells you what reactions to prevent before they happen.